 Quite simply, times and tastes changed.
-The classical ideal reborn in Botticelli’s paintings fell victim to new ideals of beauty that matched the changing social mores.
-Other depictions of female beauty, such as the fleshier, heftier Rubenesque, crushed Botticelli’s willowy Venus in the popular imagination.
-Not until the mid-1800s, when the British Pre-Raphaelite Brotherhood, founded by Dante Gabriel Rossetti, William Holman Hunt, and John Everett Millais, did Botticelli’s Venus rise again.
-The PRB believed that Botticelli’s fellow Renaissance painter Raphael had corrupted painting and led to the Mannerism of succeeding generations that turned art into a mechanical process ever since.
+The classical ideal reborn in Botticelli's paintings fell victim to new ideals of beauty that matched the changing social mores.
+Other depictions of female beauty, such as the fleshier, heftier Rubenesque, crushed Botticelli's willowy Venus in the popular imagination.
+Not until the mid-1800s, when the British Pre-Raphaelite Brotherhood (PRB), founded by Dante Gabriel Rossetti, William Holman Hunt, and John Everett Millais, did Botticelli's Venus rise again.

 Even artists who took paths to beauty felt they had to go through Botticelli first.
 Shades of Jack Jericho, even Edgar Degas sketched Venus (after Botticelli) (shown above) during visits to the Uffizi Gallery in 1858 and 1859.
 The body Degas eventually became famous for took a different shape, but here we can see how he was fascinated by Botticelli before moving on to more Impressionist depictions, which, in turn, set the stage for every modern art movement that followed — either in following or turning away from that ideal.